diBernardoGroup/Network-model-of-the-COVID-19/README.md

 In siqhrd_network_main_montecarlo you can also select:

 1. N_param_var: number of Monte-Carlo simulations;
-2.  perc: maximum ratio of parameter variations;
+2.  perc: the maximum ratio of parameter variations;
 3.  orthogonal: if set to '1' runs an Orthogonal Latin Hypercube for the perturbed parameters generation (each region has its own hypercube).

 'data_wrapper.m':